 Vitamin D is quickly overtaking Vitamin C as the buzziest supplement on the market.
 Since patients with ailments from breast cancer to COVID-19 display decreased levels of Vitamin D, renewed interest has focused on this vitamin, which is actually a hormone, that your body produces naturally when your skin is exposed to UV rays from the sun or other sources..

 Moreover, any conversation about Vitamin D is incomplete without a discussion of the mineral magnesium.

 Lets dig deep into this subject—what is Vitamin D, and what is magnesium for, for that matter?
 Why are they inextricably linked according to the science of nutrition?
 What do they do for the body, and what happens to the body when there isn’t enough of it?
 Should you supplement your diet with one?
 Both?
 And how much?
+Should you take a vitamin D test at home?
 This is everything you need to know about Vitamin D and magnesium,

 What is Vitamin D3 and what does it do for your body?